-Now the advocacy group says the nearly 1,000-megawatt power plant hinders Rhode Island’s greenhouse-gas reduction goals.
+Now the advocacy group says the nearly 1,000-megawatt natural gas/diesel power plant hinders Rhode Island’s greenhouse gas-reduction goals.
 Established in 2014, the Resilient Rhode Island Act requires the state to cut carbon emissions 80 percent by 2050.

 “The proposed power plant, because it would be fired by a fossil fuel, would emit atmospheric carbon and would consequently have an impact on Rhode Island and global climate,” wrote CLF attorneys Jerry Elmer and Max Greene in a letter to the to the state Energy Facility Siting Board.